samuela/nixpkgs-upkeep/README.md

 **CI:** nixpkgs-upkeep builds a set of packages on nixpkgs master every 12 hours, and automatically creates GitHub issues when there are failures.

-Currently the following packages are support:
+Currently the following packages are supported:

 | Package             | Update | CI  |
 | ------------------- | ------ | --- |